Wuling Hongguang Mini EV

 The Wuling Hongguang Mini EV (五菱宏光MiniEV) is a battery electric city car manufactured by SAIC-GM-Wuling since 2020.
 Retail deliveries began in China in July 2020.
-As of February 2023, global sales since inception have passed 1,100,000 units, and the Mini EV has become the best-selling electric car in China.
+As of February 2023, global sales since inception have passed 1.1 million units, and the Mini EV has become the best-selling electric car in China.

-Overview
+First generation (2020)

-The Mini EV can seat four people, and standard features including air conditioning, power windows, stereo system, storage and compartments.
+The first generation Mini EV can seat four people and comes with standard features including air conditioning, power windows, a stereo system, and storage compartments.
 Standard safety features of the Mini EV include anti-lock brakes, tire pressure monitoring sensors, and rear parking sensors.
-Early models did not include a driver airbag, but later models such as the Mini EV Macaron include the feature as standard.
+Early models did not include a driver airbag, but later models, such as the Mini EV Macaron, include this feature as standard.

 Power is produced by an electric motor making a peak 20 kW and 85 Nm of torque with rear-wheel drive, propelling the car to a stated top speed of 100 km/h.
 The Mini EV is equipped with a 9.2 kWh battery capable of a NEDC range of 120 km or a 13.8kWh battery capable of a NEDC range of 170 km.
 Based on the NEDC driving cycle, the estimated energy consumption of the Mini EV is 8,1 kWh/100 km.